pioneers/shepherd/shepherd/tests/TESTING DOCS.md

   * Multiple WITH statements may be specified in order to set multiple arguments in the header.
 The order of these statements is undefined.

 Usage: `EMIT <header> TO <target> WITH <assignment>...`

+## Future modifications:

+The testing utility right now is functional, but flawed.
+The most precarious systems are the syntax error recognition, the execution of IF and WHILE statements, and the LCM interactions.
+There are also quite a few features that the framework might benefit from.

+### Modifications:

+  * Syntax for the testing utility is currently hard coded into each of the processing functions.
+A more robust solution would be to introduce a tokenizer and parser using regular expressions and a grammar such as CUP or BISON to ensure that the syntax makes sense.
+Unfortunately some of the more specific error messages in the current implementation would become generic, however all syntax errors would be caught.

+  * The IF and WHILE statements would also see more reliable functionality from the previous strategy.
+The grammar would allow IF and WHILE to be packaged with their corresponding END statements, and this would make execution faster and more robust.
+Furthermore, unbalanced END statements would be detected when the file was read in, and not at runtime (how they currently are) making debugging a script much simpler.

+  * LCM is ultimately too niche (hard to install) and overly complicated for Shepherd's needs, however until a better alternative is found (or coded), the best solution to the LCM issues is to modify the interaction with queues used in the start loop of the tester.
+Having a dynamic way to reassign LCM targets, or potentially to even read from multiple would make the scripting much more intuitive.

+### Additions:

+  * Adding an optional (but highly recommended) timeout to the WAIT statements would make detecting a failed test via travis much simpler.
+Right now, a timeout may be applied to the entire test, however this feels sloppy and makes it harder to have intentional delays in a test.
+WAIT statement specific timeouts would increase the flexibility of the testing framework, especially when automated testing is involved, and would provide clearer feedback about what timed out.

+  * Adding a succinct method of delaying the script execution from line to line would allow time sensitive scripts to be very easy to create. something like leading a line with `#200` for a delay of 200ms would be easy to write and opens up lots of options for shepherd script.

+  * Adding functionality for the testing framework to interact with COM ports and socketio connections would allow a far greater number of things to be tested by the scripts.
+This would allow the testing framework to simulate interactions with sensors on the field, or inputs from one of the UI elements, so that the servers can be tested.